Abdominal CT scan

 What abnormal results mean

-The abdominal CT scan may reveal certain cancers, including:
+The abdominal CT scan may show some cancers, including:

 - Breast cancer